 OK, time for a disclaimer

-The journey we are beginning may significantly re-orient our understanding of Christianity and provide a different framework to understand what changed between the Old and New Testaments.
-But my real hope is to lay a foundation in our lives which allows us to move from a religious, duty-bound Christ follower to a responder of his benevolent grace which is freely bestowed on us without precondition.
+The journey we are beginning may significantly re-orient your understanding of Christianity and provide a different framework to understand what changed between the Old and New Testaments.
+But my real hope is to lay a foundation which allows us to move from a religious, duty-bound Christ follower to a responder of his benevolent grace which is freely bestowed on us without precondition.
 In short, I hope we come away with a paradigm shift as we consider the life and ministry of Christ Jesus and experience a fuller, richer experience responding to the lover of our souls.
 Lastly, I’ve been told by friends that a lot of the content requires time, meditation and reading it over more than once.
-Please don’t be in a hurry, I have included a lot of scripture, Take the needed time for meditation and allow the Spirit of God to complete his work.
+Please don’t be in a hurry, I have included a lot of scripture, Take the needed time for meditation and ask the Spirit of God to complete his work.

 Before we dive into the content, I would like to share a bit of my own journey and how I’ve come to embrace the story of Abraham.
 As I write this in 2018, I’ve been a believer nearly forty years and have been actively involved in Bible Study and church life during this time.
 But it wasn’t until the last five or six years that God began to open my eyes to the deeper significance of Abraham’s life.